 Nolan can’t really be blamed for forgetting so much of the film’s first hour—not even the characters can remember all that dialogue.
 So, for instance, in the hotel, when Arthur was wondering how he could drop his teammates in the total absence of gravity, I kept thinking, “Hey, uh, why don’t you do what Ellen Page did during her very second dream, and alter the physics of the dream?
 Because it’s your dream!”
 I thought the same thing, in fact, in all of the dreams.
 Yusuf kept driving his van around the city, when he could have been making a floating platform that took the van out of reach.
 (Eventually he did do something a little like that, kind of.)

 But Nolan, not unlike Michael Bay, would rather solve his dramatic problems using explosives.
 (I didn’t count all of the explosions in Inception, but there were a lot of them.
-There were even a bunch of close-ups right in the beginning of the film of cars exploding—when Saito’s subconsciousness is rioting in the streets—and I kept thinking, wow, they sure are blowing up lots and lots of cars.
+There were even a bunch of shots, right in the beginning of the film, of cars exploding—when Saito’s subconsciousness is rioting in the streets—and I kept thinking, wow, they sure are blowing up lots and lots of cars.
 (More work for the crew!)
 And those scenes didn’t even matter very much, I think, in the end.
 (Do you even really remember them?
 Do you think it would have ruined the film had they been missing?
 Remember, we’re talking about blowing up cars!
 That really increases a film’s carbon footprint!)
 All that work, all that carbon, and they wash right over us.
 Next movie, he’ll have to have even more.

 Explosions used to mean something in a movie.
 Here’s a great one: